ArunPrasad017/datasette-new/README.md

 - Clone repo and run command - bash run.sh
 - Run docker run -p 90:90 datasette-new
 - Open browser and navigate to 0.0.0.0:90 to see the datasette application in action

+# Current CI pipeline is automated to building and pushing to dockerhub